 First time borrowers at Villanova University (Freshmen/Transfers/Graduate Students) must complete Entrance Counseling.
 If you have not already done so, log on to www.studentloans.gov and complete Entrance Counseling.

 Direct Loan proceeds will be credited to the student account at the beginning of the academic year as long as all necessary requirements are complete.

 Students interested in loan assistance for the summer term must contact the Office of Financial Assistance.

-If you wish to apply for a loan for the 2015-2016 academic year, you need to complete the 2015-2016 application instructions for aid.
+If you wish to apply for a loan for the 2017-2018 academic year, you need to complete the 2017-2018 financial aid process.
 Applying for the loan late may delay your funds and possibly cause you to incur University late fees, if your bills are not paid timely.